matrix-org/matrix-spec-proposals/specification/index.rst

 Specification Version
 ---------------------

-The documents in the specification are generated from `matrix-doc <https://github.com/matrix-org/matrix-doc>`_ as of Git commit `{{git_version}} <https://github.com/matrix-org/matrix-doc/tree/{{git_rev}}>`_.
+The documents in this version of the specification are generated from `matrix-doc <https://github.com/matrix-org/matrix-doc>`_ as of Git commit `{{git_version}} <https://github.com/matrix-org/matrix-doc/tree/{{git_rev}}>`_.